lunathanael/Mancala-console/README.md

 ```bash
 board 4 4 4 4 4 4 0 4 4 4 4 4 4 0 0
 ```

+For human moves, input the index number of the hole selected.
+For help on indexing, reference the `help` command.
 ## Options
 The rules for the game are defined in the defs.h header file, most settings can be changed without issue.